stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 ## Strategy

-- You can use the same strategy as above, but split in a different way.
+- You can use the same strategy as above, but use `split` in a different way.
 How should it be different?

 - When you indeed use the same strategy as above, you might encounter a problem.
 Test your code with the sample text and check the results by hand!